kubermatic/kubermatic/docs/proposals/user-cluster-mla.md

 Both of the above options require a synchronization controller to be implemented in Master-Controller-Manager, which will propagate project and user information from Master Cluster to Seed Cluster.

+In KKP, two synchronization controllers (master-constraint-template-controller, and seed-sync-controller) have been implemented to synchronize `ConstraintTemplate` and `Seed` Objects from Master Cluster to Seed Cluster.
+We can also implement a generic synchronization controller to work with all those Objects that need to be propagated from Master Cluster to Seed Cluster.

 ## Future Work & Enhancements

 This proposal does not cover some advanced topics that are left for future enhancements, such as: